onetep-devel/documentation/ldos_calculations.rst

 PDOS, so called-band centres, useful in catalysis (e.g. the value “d-band centre” is a very useful decsriptor about the ability of a metal surface to bind atomic oxygen and other types of adsorbates) and the integrated number of electrons in each component.
+The d-band centre is calculated from a threshold, which by default is -15 eV, but this can be adjusted using the ``pdos_d_band_threshold`` keyword.

 [Skylaris2005] C.-K. Skylaris, P. D. Haynes, A. A. Mostofi, and M. C. Payne, J. Chem.
 Phys. **122**, 084119 (2005).